gurditsingh/hydeout/_posts/test.md

 		 - **by-value** parameter is like receiving a val field; its evaluated once, when the parameter is define to the function.
 		 - **by-name** parameter is like receiving a def method; its is evaluated whenever it is used in the function.

 		In wheely both parameter groups use by-name parameters because we need to evaluate both the parameters when they required.
-If wheely function not receive by-name parameters its evalute the expr true for its first parameter, and the loop will run forever.
-This would be bad.
+If wheely function not receive by-name parameters its evaluate the expr for the first time and the loop will run forever same is the case with second parameter(code) as well.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MjEyMTAyNCwtMTg3Mjc1OTY1OSw2Nz
+eyJoaXN0b3J5IjpbMTkwMjEyOTk0MSwtMTg3Mjc1OTY1OSw2Nz
 kzMzIzNjUsLTQwMzk3NzQ2MSwtMTczMjIzODc5OCwyMDM2Njg2
 NjEyLDQ2ODk5MDI5NiwxMjc0OTY1ODUyLDgxNzg2MTgxMyw1Mj
 EyNzQyOTMsLTMwNzI5MjQ3LDEyMTUxMzI1MzIsLTEzNDMxODYw